davidearn/math4mb/software.md

 ```
 then click the _phaseflow_ button and hit `RETURN`.
 You should then see a sensible phase portrait.
 If you're not working from the command line then start XPPAUT and load `SIR.ode`.

-# R

-[R](http://www.r-project.org) is an open-source programming language that you can download and install on any computer (it is installed already on all the grad student workstations in the math department).
-Installing R gives you the language interpreter and a simple interactive shell.

-[RStudio](https://www.rstudio.com/products/rstudio/) is an integrated development environment (IDE) for R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.

-# LaTeX

-The standard system for mathematical typesetting.
-You must use it for your assignments, final project and presentations.

-There are several distributions of TeX but [TeXLive](https://www.tug.org/texlive/) has the advantage of having both Windows and OS X versions and including good TeX/LaTeX editors (TeX is a typesetting program and does not itself include an editor).

-## Installation & Configuration Notes for LaTeX

-### Windows
-* the installation can easily take 30 to 60 minutes
-* just download and run the '''install-tl.exe''' file

-### OS X
-* [https://www.tug.org/mactex/ MacTeX] is a bundle of TeXLive plus TeXShop (a very good editor) and a number of tools.

 # Emacs
-Emacs is a very powerful editor and can be used for - among other things - R, LaTeX.
+Emacs is a very powerful editor and can be used for - among other
+things - R and LaTeX.
 The learning curve is a little bit steep, but the payoff comes in efficiency.
 Use is optional but encouraged.

 ## Installation & Configuration Notes for Emacs

 ### Windows
 * make sure to run bin/addpm once in order to configure emacs and create an icon under the Start menu

-### OS X
+### macOS
 Aquamacs (http://aquamacs.org) is a good graphical version of Emacs for OS X, but you can just also run the command ```emacs``` from a Terminal or XQuartz window.

 # Spell-checkers and word counters that understand LaTeX